 Rent To Own Options In Washington

-If you’ve never been in the armed forces or you can’t apply for the FHA loan, you’ll need to start looking at other options.
-One such option is a rent-to-own contract, which is a good way to find a place to live while you take time to repair your credit and save up for a full-fledged home loan.
+If you’ve never been in the armed forces or you can’t apply for the FHA loan, there are options for you.
+Have you heard of a rent-to-own contract?
+It is a good way to find a place to live while you take time to repair your credit and save up for a full-fledged home loan.

-Rent-to-own contract are rental contracts, which means they have much lower credit requirements than a full home loan (and may even have no credit requirements at all!)
+Rent-to-own contracts are rental contracts, which means they have much lower credit requirements than a full home loan (and may even have no credit requirements at all!)

 However, you will have to make an additional initial payment called a potential options fee, which works similar to a down payment.